This Chinese motherboard supports DDR4 and DDR5 RAM

 The changeover from DDR4 to DDR5 RAM has been slower than DDR3.
 When first released, DDR5 faced massive shortages and that, coupled with the other flow on effects of a global pandemic have really slowed down uptake of this new faster memory.

 For this reason, when upgrading, the question of whether to go DDR4 or DDR5 still isn't an easy choice to make for many PC builders.
-It's refreshing to see at least one motherboard maker out there are taking a why not both approach.
+It's refreshing to see at least one motherboard maker out there taking a 'why not both?' approach.

 Onda is a company that has been on our radar in the past for making motherboards that are a bit unconventional.
-Often the focus is on having as many Sata ports as can possibly fit, but this time they've gone for dual RAM support.
+Often the focus is on having as many SATA ports as can possibly fit, but this time it's gone for dual RAM support.

 Best gaming PC: the top pre-built machines from the pros